yehudacohen/alchemy/alchemy-web/docs/providers/fs/folder.md

 # Folder

-The Folder component allows you to create and manage directories in the filesystem with automatic parent directory creation and cleanup on deletion.
+The Folder component allows you to manage directories in the filesystem, including automatic parent directory creation and cleanup on deletion.

 # Minimal Example